Skip to main content

 • UIC Department of Specialized Care for Children (DSCC)

-Beginning in July, 2015, providers seeking to serve Medicaid clients will be required to enroll and revalidate through the new IMPACT web portal.
-Paper enrollment applications or updates will no longer be accepted, and email will become the primary method for provider communication.
+Beginning in July, 2015, providers seeking to serve Medicaid customers were required to enroll and revalidate through the new IMPACT web portal.
+Paper enrollment applications or updates were no longer accepted, and email became the primary method for provider communication.